tataraba/pwc2023-depends/README.md

 <p>pinned with library<br>versions</p>
 <p>beside your venv<br>folder</p>

+### Python Resources

 - [Python Packaging Authority (PyPA)](https://packaging.python.org/)
 - [Python Packing Index (PyPI)](https://pypi.org)

-Requirements files serve as a list of items to be installed by pip.
+- Requirements files serve as a list of items to be installed by pip.
 There is actually a specification for this.
 Read about it on the [pip documentation site](https://pip.pypa.io/en/stable/reference/requirements-file-format/).

+### Some Tools

 - [pipdeptree](https://github.com/tox-dev/pipdeptree)
   - pipdeptree is a command line utility for displaying the installed python packages in form of a dependency tree.